trinker/clustext/README.md

 algorithms require a similarity matrix while others require just the tf-idf weighted DocumentTermMatrices.
-Likewise, some algorithms require `k` terms to be specified before the model fit while others allow `k` topics to be determined after the odel has been fit.
+Likewise, some algorithms require `k` terms to be specified before the model fit while others allow `k` topics to be determined after the model has been fit.

-With algorithms that require a similarity matrix (e.g., hierarchical clustering) we apply cosine or jaccard distance measures to compare the terms (or features) of each document.
+With algorithms that require a similarity matrix (e.g., hierarchical clustering) we apply cosine distance measures to compare the terms (or features) of each document.
 I have found cosine distance to work well with sparse matrices to produce distances metrics between the documents.
 The clustering model is fit to separate the documents into clusters.
 In the case of some clustering techniques (e.g., hierarchical clustering) the user then may apply k clusters to the fit, clustering documents with similar important text features.
 Other techniques require that `k` be specified prior to fitting the model.
 The documents can then be grouped by clusters and their accompanying salient words extracted as well.

 Table of Contents